Qazzquimby/prototypical-tactics-game/tactics-site/public/rules.md

 - If it shares a line with your space, it casts shadow in an orthagonal line in that direction.
 - Otherwise, it casts shadow in a diagonal line pointing away from you.

 If a space is completely in shadow, you can't see it or target it.
+(It can still be included in areas)

 If a space is half in shadow (cut diagonally), you can see and target it, but it has +2⛨ difficulty to hit.